Obtained a headline-grabbing attachment against Equatorial Guinea

 In addition to this international arbitration practice and the arbitration-related litigation, Teynier Pic handles, along with Griffin Litigation PLLC, enforcement actions to convert awards into a successful recovery.
 Teynier Pic has also developed a very strong commercial litigation practice.

-Our dispute resolution practice is transverse in nature and applies to every type of dispute (and most particularly in Aviation and Aerospace, Chemical and Pharmaceutical, Construction, Corporate, Energy and Natural Resources, Investment, Banking, Insurance, Telecommunications and Defense Sectors.)
+The firm’s dispute resolution practice is transverse in nature.
+It has more than fourteen years of experience in the following sectors: Aviation and Aerospace, Chemical and Pharmaceutical, Construction, Corporate, Energy and Natural Resources, Investment, Banking, Insurance, Telecommunications and Defense.